victor-kowalski-m/embarcados/README.md

 - *esp8266.cpp*: implements wi-fi communication.
 - Remaining files: implement classes for each component of the system.

-Additionaly, a web application was developed for user interaction.
+Additionally, a web application was developed for user interaction.
 The code for it can be checked here: [Merc4d0](https://github.com/victor-kowalski-m/merc4d0).